 The flour choice for this bread is 80% bread flour and 20% whole-grain spelt flour.

 The spelt flour perfectly suits the nutty character of the toasted sesame seeds, but if you can’t get spelt, I’d recommend using whole-grain wheat flour.
-Most of the other whole-grains has flavors (delicious, no doubt), that might mask the taste of the sesame.
+Most of the other whole grains have flavors (delicious, no doubt) that might mask the sesame taste.

 |130g||starter (100% hydration)||20%|